FritzFlorian/bachelor-thesis-code/Readme.md

         - Or simply get the full VS Community (2015): https://www.visualstudio.com/vs/older-downloads/
         - More Details: https://github.com/cython/cython/wiki/CythonExtensionsOnWindows
+        - If this does not work, add the visual studio 'rc.exe' to your PATH variable
 - Run `pip install -r requirements.txt`
+- If running on windows:
+    - If installing all dependencies does not work, also install tensorflow, cython and pyzmq manually
 - If running the training master with GPU acceleration
     - Install all needed CUDA drivers (as stated on the TF homepage, make sure to get the right ones), here are the current ones needed: